-Achieving European Ecolabel certification in 2008—and being the first hospitality chain in Europe to do so—was the driving force for us to develop our own sustainability program.
-It’s called “Well Done!” and we started it by building a core team, including our CEO.
-They come together regularly and plan for the future while our ambassadors make sure the measures are implemented in our hostels.
+Achieving European Ecolabel certification in 2008 – and being the first hospitality chain in Europe to do so – was the driving force for us to develop our own sustainable programme.
+It’s called ‘Well Done!’ and we started it by building a core team, including our CEO.
+They come together regularly and plan for the future – while our ambassadors make sure the measures are implemented in our hostels.

-We dedicate a quarter of every year to one of four key themes – energy, water, waste, and health and wellness.
-This approach gives us structure when reflecting on what we’ve already achieved, and it helps us look forward to what we’d still like to do.
+We dedicate a quarter of every year to one of four key themes – energy, water, waste and health and wellness.
+This approach also gives us a structure when reflecting on what we’ve already achieved, and it helps us look forward to what we’d still like to do.

-Recycling is also included in our day-to-day process, and we’ve found some unique ways to do this.
+Recycling is also included in our day to day process – and we have found some unique ways to do this.
 Our staff uniforms are made from reused clothing and plastic bottles, for example.
-The clothing industry is a big polluter, and you can save a lot of water and energy by recycling old textiles.
-Our rentable bikes are also made from recycled parts, offering guests a more sustainable way to get around.
+The clothing industry is a big polluter and you can save a lot of water and energy by recycling old textiles.
+Our rentable bikes are also made from recycled parts – offering guests a more sustainable way to get around.

-We’ve installed water fountains in the public spaces at most of our properties to reduce the need for single-use plastic bottles.
-It might not be that common for foreign travelers, but we want to make our guests aware that the water from our taps is safe to drink.
+We’ve installed water taps in the public spaces at most of our properties to reduce the need for single-use plastic bottles.
+It might not be that common for foreign travellers, but we want to make our guests aware that the water from our taps is safe to drink.
 To save water, we’ve installed restrictors in our shower heads and taps.
-Before we fitted them, around 15 liters of water per minute was flowing through our taps.
-Now, it’s decreased to around six liters.
+Before we fitted them, around 15 litres of water per minute was flowing through our taps.
+Now, it’s decreased to around six litres.

 To give back to the community, we have our own Stay4all fund, covering the costs of school trips for children who wouldn’t normally be able to go.
 For every person who uses one of our meeting rooms, €1 goes to the foundation.
 In 2019, we were able to use the proceeds to help 250 children go to summer camp.

 Asking for valuable feedback